Choosing the right IVR solution can be an overwhelming task — especially if you’re a small business owner just trying to see what’s out there.

 - No multi-level IVR (but it’s coming soon)

 OpenPhone is the #1 business phone solution as rated by thousands of growing companies on G2.
 As a small business owner, you can easily scale your business phone system as your team grows.
 Each user on your plan comes with one local US, Canadian, or North American toll-free number.
 You can also create shared numbers for your team to split responsibility for incoming calls.

 Worried about what may happen to your current business number?
 Good news — you don’t have to buy a new number from OpenPhone to put IVR on your existing number.
 Because OpenPhone works via VoIP, you can port your existing number for free using our two-minute form.
 Then, you can add IVR in a couple of steps and build voice-activated menus in 15 minutes or less.

 You can use OpenPhone’s IVR to help callers reach specific team members or departments depending on their needs.
 You can have customers either dial from their keypad and/or use voice commands to select specific phone menu options.
 For example, if you map the number one to your sales department, callers can either say ‘Sales’ or press one to navigate to the right location.

-OpenPhone’s basic IVR is available on the Standard plan ($13 per user per month).
+OpenPhone’s IVR is available on the Business plan ($23 per user per month).
 You can set any of the following as phone menu options:

 - Automatically route calls to any OpenPhone numbers.
 This includes specific teammates’ direct lines or shared team numbers